-Using the DISTRIBUTION app, you can share drivers’ movements and location with clients, so they always know when the courier is approaching.
+Using the DISTRIBUTION app, you can share drivers’ movements and locations with clients, so they always know when the courier is approaching.

 Try DISTRIBUTION software for free, it will be all yours for 60 days.
 Request the solution here.

 Labor cost is how much you pay your driver and helpers.
 Wages, incentives, and overtime costs are significant factors influencing the total operational variable cost.
-In Sri Lanka, there are several ways to pay the drivers:
+There are several ways to pay the drivers:

 - Fixed monthly wage

-- A percentage from the income from each delivery
+- A percentage of the income from each delivery

 - Fixed monthly wage with overtime payments